laboon/kraken_parser/README.md

 Note that currently this calculates USD "staking" differently than token staking.
 You need to use usd_parser.rb, and not parser.rb, for this.
 See below for details.

+Note that this

-### Calculating DOT and KSM Rewards
+### Calculating Token Staking Rewards

 Run "ruby parser.rb *name of file* *currency*"

-It will show you all DOT and KSM staking rewards received and their value.
-It will also show total DOT and KSM received and total value in USD, EUR, or CHF.
+It will show you all staking rewards from supported tokens received and their value.
+It will also show total tokens of each type received and total value in USD, EUR, or CHF, calculated at the time of receipt.

+#### Supported Tokens

+1. DOT (Polkadot)
+2. KSM (Kusama)
+3. BTC (Bitcoin)
+4. ETH (Ethereum)
+5. SOL (Solana)
+6. ADA (Cardano)
+7. LUNA (Terra)
+8. XTZ (Tezos)
+9. ATOM (Cosmos)
+10. ALGO (Algorand)

+Note that any tokens other than this will simply be ignored.
+For now, you will have to calculate them manually (or make a PR to add them here).

 #### Example